 Trail Accessibility Hub

-There are plenty of ways to design and maintain trails to make them more inviting to people with a wide range of physical abilities.
 That’s why we are partnering with Vermont Adaptive Ski and Sports, Vermont Mountain Bike Association, Upper Valley Trails Alliance, Northern Forest Canoe Trail, Community Geographics (the organization that maintains Trail Finder), and local trail users to address the challenges people face when seeking to build or use accessible trails in Vermont.

 WHO WE ARE